phiflip/YOLOLab/README.md

 ## Test Dataset

 A test dataset is included in the `data/test` directory.
 This can be used to verify the functionality of YOLOv8 after the installation is complete.

-## Contributing

-Contributions to this project are welcome!
-If you have improvements or additional features you would like to add, please feel free to create a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.

-## Contact

-For more information or support, please contact [Your Name] at [Your Email Address].